rrousselGit/flutter_hooks/README.md

 - Write tests for your hook

-  A hook will not be merged unles fully tested, to avoid breaking it inadvertendly in the future.
+  A hook will not be merged unless fully tested, to avoid breaking it inadvertently in the future.

 - Add it to the Readme & write documentation for it.